DKlaper/gsw-DepParser/README.md

 http://www.linguistics.ruhr-uni-bochum.de/~dipper/tokenizer.html#download
 and place in the Source/External/tokenizer.

+Then Recompile turbo parser by going to Source/TurboParser2.1.0 and executing ./install-deps.sh and ./configure && make && make install

-Optionally set the environment variable GSWPARSER to the Source/ folder (this sets all the relative paths correctly if you call the parser from somewhere else)
+Optionally set the environment variable GSWPARSER to the path to the Source/ folder and also add the path to Source/ to your PATH.
+(this sets all the relative paths correctly if you call the parser from somewhere else by typing gswDepParser.py (without python))

 Organization of the Repo
 ========================